Is Alcoholism Genetic? What Are the Chances You Will Inherit It?

 - Individuals can develop an alcohol use disorder even if they are not genetically disposed to do so.
 A person’s environment can strongly influence the development of an alcohol use disorder.

 - There is no gene or set of genes that puts a person at risk specifically for alcohol abuse.
 Rather, one possibility is that there are variations in genes that get expressed in different ways in a carrier’s body.
 For example, gene variations can predispose individuals to depression, which in turn can predispose them to alcohol abuse.

 - Knowing which genes are involved in creating an elevated risk for an alcohol use disorder can help researchers to match treatment to genes.
 For instance, the addiction treatment drug naltrexone may work on specific genes.
 Psychotherapy may also effectively target certain genes versus others.

 What the Research Shows About Alcoholism and Genetics

 As an article published on Psychology Today discusses, studies of twins have revealed helpful information about the connection between genes and an alcohol use disorder.
 In specific, studies that compare fraternal twins and identical twins can be particularly insightful.
 Among identical twins, their 23 chromosome pairs are exactly the same (i.e., identical twin are monozygotic).
 This explains why they look the same.
 Fraternal twins do not have identical chromosome pairs; hence, they look different from each other.
-If addiction has a genetic basis, it would be expected that identical twins who carried the genes involved in addiction would similarly express them (though environmental factors can be involved).
+If addiction has a genetic basis, it would be expected that identical twins who carried the alcoholic gene or genes involved in addiction would similarly express them (though environmental factors can be involved).
 The University of Washington and the University of Queensland conducted a large-scale male and female twin study involving 5,889 participants.

 The topic of genetics and an alcohol use disorder only underlines the complexity of alcohol abuse.
 No one is immune from the risk of developing an alcohol use disorder.